Alphabetical Plant Listing

 Deciduous Azaleas, Evergreen Azaleas, Lepidote Rhododendrons, Elepidote Rhododendrons

-Appealing and long-lasting planting combinations can be created with companion plants that enjoy early or late blooming periods, showy fall color, persistent showy berries or that provide attractive textural contrast with your Azaleas and Rhododendrons.
-These companion plants, whether shrubs, bulbs or perennials, must however be able to thrive under the same growing conditions as Azaleas and Rhododendrons.
+Appealing and long-lasting planting combinations can be created with companion plants that enjoy early or late blooming periods, showy fall color, persistent showy berries, or attractive textural contrast with your Azaleas and Rhododendrons.
+These companion plants, whether shrubs, bulbs, or perennials, must, however, be able to thrive under the same growing conditions as Azaleas and Rhododendrons.

 • Among the most popular companion plants for Rhododendrons and Azaleas are Kalmia latifolia (Mountain Laurel) and Pieris japonica (Japanese andromeda).
-Both species are medium-size evergreen shrubs with great flower interest and they provide a textural contrast to Azaleas and Rhododendrons.
+Both species are medium-sized evergreen shrubs with great flower interest, providing a textural contrast to Azaleas and Rhododendrons.

 • Don't limit yourself by considering trees and shrub species as the only adequate companions for Rhododendrons and Azaleas.
 Winter color can also be provided by perennials and bulbs such as Hellebores, Narcissus (Daffodil), Galanthus (Snowdrop).